sayanarijit/sayanarijit.github.io/src/site/notes/life.md

 - "you're missing out" is the ultimate weapon most scammers use to convince you.

 - There's no enemy, [only fellow hedgehogs](https://www.psychologytoday.com/intl/blog/science-and-philosophy/202003/the-hedgehog-s-dilemma).

+- Avoid clutter.
+Avoid putting everything into mobile.
+Try to take things out of mobile and put them into some physical space, somewhere they should belong.
+Those things should be visible only when you're near that physical space.
+You should be able to leave that space without leaving your mobile.

+- Avoid making relationships with brands.
+Brand to person relationships are mostly one sided, with the brand having unfair advantages.
+Either person to person, or brand to brand relationship works best.

 ## We all are Hypocrites